 1-Year-Old Cake Smash Photoshoot

 Before letting your 1-year-old get the cake make sure you get some before shots (and after shots too!).
 And then let the baby go to town on the cake.
 If he/she is unsure of the cake, help them out a bit and put their hand in the cake and then into their mouth.

 Make sure to get close-up photos of cake-covered baby legs and fingers, and a little cake bottom crawling away!

 If you are doing a cake shot away from home, bring extra clothes and towels to wipe up your baby afterward.
 You also need to be wearing clothes that you are okay with getting covered in cake (someone has to pick up the cake-covered baby after the photos are taken).

-After The Photoshoot: Editing Tips To Get The Best 1st Birthday Portraits
+After The Photoshoot: Editing Tips to Get the Best Cake Smash Photos

 After the photoshoot, you will need to edit the photos.
 I love using Snapseed on my cellphone or Lightroom on my computer.
 Play with the exposure and shadow settings, to find what makes your photos look the best.

 If you took some photos against a plain white wall, you could edit your photo to add some text, such as your child’s name, birthday, and favorite things.
 If you captured mommy and me pictures you could add in some hearts.

 Capture stunning photos of your little one’s 1st birthday photoshoot with these helpful cake smash photoshoot tips!
 Make sure to capture that cake smash moment and use the perfect lighting and backdrop.
 Pin this article for easy reference whenever you need photography inspiration for your little one’s first year of life.